muratabur/muratabur.github.io/_posts/2015-08-27-a-new-kind-of-accelerator.md

 categories: [acceleration, startups]
 ---

 The modern "startup accelerator" model was popularized by Y-Combinator in 2005 as a means of taking a small group of inexperienced but talented individuals and giving them 3 months of freedom to grow ideas into businesses.
 It was heavily focused on software businesses and billion-dollar opportunities.
-The success has been unfathomable with a number of the incubated startups growing into billion-dollar *unicorn* companies in a few short years.
+The success has been unfathomable with a number of the incubated startups growing into billion-dollar [unicorn companies][unicorn] (like Dropbox, AirBnB, Stripe, Docker, Zenefits) in a few short years.
 Since then the number of accelerators around the world has been growing almost as fast as the number of startups.

 ### The YC dilemma
 The essential recipe is still bringing young tech companies together with a curated group of mentors but few programs outside the valley are able to hold a candle to the ridiculous success of Y-Combinator.
 Whether you rank it by valuation, funding, jobs created or just revolutionary tech, Y Combinator cohorts simply stand out from the crowd.